 Lynn J. Brustein-Kampel graduated from the first class of Cardozo Law School at Yeshiva University.
 She was subsequently admitted to the New York State Bar in 1980 and has practiced exclusively in the field of matrimonial and family law for most of that time.
 Additionally, she is a founding member of the Woman's Bar Association of Rockland County and has served on the board of directors.
 Lynn also served as President of the board of directors of the Rockland County Volunteer Counseling Service.
-For her entire career she has served Rockland, Orange, and Westchester Counties, as well as the Boroughs and has been active in the practice of all aspects of law.
+For her entire career she has served Rockland, Orange, and Westchester Counties, as well as the Boroughs and has been active in the practice of all aspects of divorce and family law.

 Some of the many services offered include: • Custody and Visitation • Divorce • Maintenance • Collaborative Law • Equitable Distribution • Child Support and Modifications